.PVS File Extension

 What is a PVS file?

-A PVS file is a configuration file for a virtual machine (VM) created by Parallels Desktop for Mac, a virtualization application for Macs that can run other operating systems.
-It contains settings in the XML standard configuring a VM, including its name, memory usage, and how it shuts down.
+A PVS file is a configuration file for a virtual machine (VM) created by Parallels Desktop for Mac, a virtualization application that allows Macs to run other operating systems.
+It is formatted in XML and stores VM settings such as the VM's name, assigned memory, startup and shutdown behavior, and hardware configuration.

 More Information